edgedb/edgedb-java/docs/datamodeling.rst

             }
         }

-You can then specify ``Media`` as a result of a query; the binding will then discover any subclasses of ``Media`` and deserialize the subclasses as a result.
+With this schema, you can specify ``Media`` as a result of a query.
+The binding will then discover any subclasses of ``Media`` and deserialize the subclasses as a result.

 .. code-block:: java